SQ2KRR/EU1KY-Analyzer-2026/README.md

 - EU1KY RF front end
 - Si5351 frequency synthesizer

-Support for additional controls and diagnostic functions is also included.
+Actual usable frequency range and measurement performance depend on the individual hardware configuration, RF front end and calibration quality.

 ---

 ## Calibration notice

-Calibration data is specific to the individual analyzer hardware.
+Calibration data is specific to the individual analyzer and its RF measurement path.

-After installing new firmware, always verify the calibration status before performing precision measurements.
+After installing new firmware, verify the calibration status before performing precision measurements.

+Changing adapters, measurement cables or other elements between the calibration plane and the measured device may require a new calibration.

 A low SWR value does not by itself indicate antenna efficiency.

+A 50 Ω resistive load can have an excellent SWR while radiating virtually no RF energy.

-Always observe RF safety precautions when working with antennas and connected transmitters.
+Always observe RF and electrical safety precautions when working with antennas and connected transmitters.

 ---